curityio/curity-operational-training/3-deployments-and-upgrades/TESTING.md

 ./postdeployment/patch.sh
 ```

+In the event of failure, apply settings to match the `patch.xml` file manually in the Admin UI.\
-The patch outputs generated Azure URLs of the following form:
+The patch then outputs generated Azure URLs of the following form:

 ```text
 Admin base URL is https://idsvr-admin.calmsea-582ed713.uksouth.azurecontainerapps.io